 What Does a Public Health Director Do?

 A public health director is the main person in-charge of the local health department.
 They build quarterly and annual strategic plans, prioritize which health services budgets are allocated towards, and lead health officials that handle clerical, IT, and medical processes.
+Public health directors also consider the effects of pollutants in your community, specifically air pollution that impacts municipalities across America.

 How Does Government Technology Help the Local Health Department?